qmk/qmk_firmware/docs/feature_key_overrides.md

 #### `ko_make_with_layers_negmods_and_options(modifiers, key, replacement, layers, negative_mods, options)`
 Additionally takes a bitmask `options` that specifies additional options.
 See `ko_option_t` for available options.

+For more customization possibilities, you may directly create a `key_override_t`, which allows you to customize even more behavior.
+Read further below for details and examples.

 ## Simple Example